Instance Caging to Manage CPU Usage in Oracle Database 11g Release 2

 Managing CPU usage can be an issue when trying to consolidate multiple databases on to a single server, because if one database starts to hog all the CPU on the server, all the other databases will be affected.

-Instance caging is a new feature in the Enterprise Edition of Oracle Database 11g Release 2 (11.2) that simplifies the management of CPU usage in consolidation environments.
-By enabling Resource Manager and setting the CPU_COUNT parameter in each instance, you can limit the maximum amount of CPUs/Cores the instance can use.
+Instance caging was introduced in the Enterprise Edition of Oracle Database 11g Release 2 (11.2) that simplifies the management of CPU usage in consolidation environments.
+By enabling Resource Manager and setting the CPU_COUNT parameter in each instance, you can limit the maximum amount of cores/threads the instance can use.

 Enabling Resource Manager